rlampel/pyalbicon/PolyLifting/README.md

 # Polynomial Lifting

-To recreate the Newton fractals shown in Figure 3 and Figure 4 of [1], run
+To recreate the Newton fractals shown in Figure 2 of [1], run
 ```
 python fractal.py
 ```